 by Craig Bousquet

-I didn’t know what I was getting myself into when I decided to build my own boat.
+I didn’t know what I was getting myself into when I decided to build an Argie 15 boat.
 While not exactly a novice—I have owned a 21′ sailboat and am a tall-ship model builder—I’m not experienced in building sailing vessels.

-The most important lesson learned on the first go around: Don’t think you have more working time than what the WEST SYSTEM User Manual & Product Guide states; you really don’t.
-Now that I woke up and smelled the epoxy uncontrollably exotherming in the mixing cup, I knew that I had to move quicker and have the strips of glass laid out and taped into position.
+The most important lesson learned on the first go-round: Don’t think you have more working time than what the WEST SYSTEM User Manual & Product Guide states; you really don’t.
+Now that I woke up and smelled the epoxy uncontrollably exotherming in the mixing cup, I knew that I had to move more quickly and have the strips of glass laid out and taped into position.

 I mixed more 105/206 and blended in 403 Microfiber filler to fill in gaps between the seams, and to flair off the edges of the side panels and floorboard.
 I epoxied a narrow layer of fiberglass on each outside seam and allowed it to fully cure.
 I then sanded the fiberglass and epoxied a second, wider fiberglass strip to each outside seam.
 The increased bonding area of the wider fiberglass improved the strength of the seam reinforcement.
 I turned the boat over and repeated this process on the inside.

 The Dix Designs plan required me to stitch and glue the seat supports to the hull side panels.
 I didn’t agree with this and decided to fasten stiffeners to the seat supports, and then screw them into place.
 After all interior panels were in place and attached to the hull, I mixed a batch of epoxy with 405 Filleting Blend and used that to seal any small gaps and fillet the corners.
 I applied several coats of epoxy to all of the enclosed interior seat areas to seal the wood against moisture.